Abraham Frères

 - Peter xxxxx & Söhne, Ohligs, Germany

 - Picard-Werk GmbH, Cronenberg, Germany.
-(Hammers and craftsmen tools manufacturer) (*)
+(Hammers and craftsmen tools manufacturer) (3 package cards) (*)

 - William Prym, Stolberg (Rhineland), Germany.
 (Metal products: metal haberdashery, needles, zippers)